ajgoward/Daily_Comic/README.md

 ### Features I would like:

-- A subscription based payment system to deliver comics on a mothly basis
+- A subscription based payment system to deliver comics on a monthly basis

 # Database Schema